Sacral architecture: Baroque architecture

-Evolving from Renaissance to Baroque was most notably experienced in religious art and architecture.
+The evolution from Renaissance to Baroque appeared most notably in religious art and architecture.
 Most architectural historians regard Michelangelo's design of St. Peter's Basilica in Rome as a precursor to the Baroque style; this can be recognized by broader interior spaces (replacing long narrow naves), more playful attention to light and shadow, extensive ornamentation, large frescoes, focus on interior art, and frequently, a dramatic central exterior projection.
 The most important early example of Baroque architecture was the Santa Susanna by Carlo Maderno.
 St Paul's Cathedral in London by Christopher Wren is regarded as the prime example of the rather late influence of the Baroque style in England.

 Mormon temples

-Temples of the Church of Jesus Christ of Latter-day Saints offer a unique look at design as it has changed from the simple church like structure of the Kirtland Temple built in the 1830s, to the castellated Gothic styles of the early Utah temples, to the dozens of modern temples built today.
+Temples of the Church of Jesus Christ of Latter-day Saints offer a unique look at design as it has changed from the simple church-like structure of the Kirtland Temple built in the 1830s, to the castellated Gothic styles of the early Utah temples, to the dozens of modern temples built today.
 Early temples, and some modern temples, have a priesthood assembly room with two sets of pulpits at each end of the room, with chairs or benches that can be altered to face either way.
 Most, but not all temples have the recognizable statue of the Angel Moroni atop a spire.
 The Nauvoo Temple and the Salt Lake Temple are adorned with symbolic stonework, representing various aspects of the faith.